-Local Area Workforce Development Boards (WDBs) and contractors must be aware of and follow all federal, state, and local requirements for the provision of supportive services funded by WIOA resources.
+Local Area WDBs and sub-recipients must be aware of and follow all federal, state, and local requirements for the provision of supportive services funded by WIOA resources.
 Supportive services policies and procedures must be in place that include guidance to help detect and prevent fraud, program abuse, and criminal activities.